JoshPaulie/nexar/docs/caching.md

 # Caching in Nexar

-Nexar includes built-in caching functionality using `requests-cache` to reduce API calls and improve performance.
+Nexar includes built-in caching functionality using `aiohttp-client-cache` to reduce API calls and improve performance.

 ## Quick Start